aliencaocao/TIL-2024/README.md

 ### Inference
 To speed up inference using whisper models, we decided to use [`faster-whisper`](https://github.com/SYSTRAN/faster-whisper), which utilises the ctranslate2, a fast inference engine for Transformer models, to increase the inference speeds by more than 2x.

 We also tried applying loudness normalisation to the audio clips before inference to increase accuracy score, and this was done using the [`pyloudnorm`](https://github.com/csteinmetz1/pyloudnorm) library.
 However, this loudness normalisation seemed to have no noticeable effect on our scores, but significantly slowed down model inference.
-This led us to conclude that our ASR models, namely Whisper-Small and -Medium, are already significantly robust to audio clips of varying loudness.
+This led us to conclude that our ASR models, namely Whisper Small and Medium, are already significantly robust to audio clips of varying loudness.
 This can also be seen in the physical competition where the raw whisper models were able to transcribe even the softest of clips in the advanced final round.

 We also tried denoising the data prior to inference as another attempt to raise our accuracy from the whisper model.
 However, we noticed early on that denoising the audio clips on inference was doing a disservice to the whisper model.
 Denoising on inference caused our accuracy to take a hit, while the performance tanked due to the time required to process every input.
 This is also likely due to whisper being trained on 680k audio clips and being robust to noise.
 It is also possible that denoising the clips, introduced audio artifacting in some clips and causing inferences to fail.